Oriflame Logo

 Oriflame Logo 1978-1998

-For several decades, the company used the italic logo – simple, as if written in careless handwriting.
+For several decades, the company used the simple italic logo, as if written in careless handwriting.
 The name was rapidly going up the diagonal.
-The cursory handwriting testified to a high emotional outburst because the symbols did not have clear outlines, but were coherent, merged into an inseparable whole.
+The cursory handwriting testified to a high degree of emotional outburst, as the symbols lacked clear outlines but were coherent, merging into an inseparable whole.
 Beneath the caption was a bold line in the same black color as the word “Oriflame.”

 1999 – 2003